PIP breast implants: Consumer questions & answers

 The TGA wrote to all implanting surgeons on Monday 9 January 2012, suggesting that they contact their patients.

 The Australian Government also set up a free call Breast Implant Information Line on 7 January 2012.
 However, this has now closed.
-Anyone concerned about their breast implants can access information on the Department of Health and Ageing's website at PIP Breast Implants.
+Anyone concerned about their breast implants can access information on the Department of Health's website at PIP Breast Implants.
 Additionally, women who have had breast implants and are concerned could see their surgeon for advice regarding the need for clinical follow up or radiological investigation.

 A Clinical Advisory Committee (CMO CAC) was convened by the Chief Medical Officer (9 January 2012) to provide him with regular and frequent advice on clinical measures, risks and benefits, and communication strategies in response to health concerns related to PIP breast implants.
 The committee includes senior representatives of relevant clinical and consumer groups.

 The Government established access to one Medicare rebated MRI scan to check the implants of women who have (or think they have) a PIP breast implant.
 To find current information about the Medicare rebate for MRI services for patients with PIP breast implants, visit this Department of Health webpage.
 If these women develop symptoms of implant rupture, they will also be able to receive a Medicare rebate for MRI, regardless of whether or not their previous MRI was normal.

 - Will Medicare cover the cost of radiological investigation?

 To find current information about the Medicare rebate for MRI services for patients with PIP breast implants, visit this Department of Health webpage.
 If you develop symptoms of implant rupture, you will also be able to receive a Medicare rebate for MRI, regardless of whether or not your previous MRI was normal.